Welcome to IELTS

 Duration 60 min

-The sources and literature material differ between the IELTS Academic and IELTS General Training.
 The IELTS Academic test material is taken from books, journals, newspapers etc. You don’t need any specific knowledge on the selected topic.
-The test is made for people entering university courses or seeking professional registration and is written in a variety of styles, for example narrative, descriptive or argumentative.
+The test is made for people entering university courses or seeking professional registration and texts are written in a variety of styles, for example narrative, descriptive or argumentative.

-The IELTS General Training test differs by including materials more likely to encounter on a daily basis in an English-speaking environment.
-Such as extracts from books, magazines, newspapers, notices, advertisements, company handbooks and guidelines.
+The IELTS General Training test includes materials of a more daily nature such as magazines, newspapers, notices, advertisements, company handbooks and guidelines.
 The reading part is divided into 3 sections.

 • A Social Survival section with tasks mainly about retrieving and providing general information